forseti-security/forseti-security/_docs/howto/deploy/gcp-deployment.md

     - Tag names start with a "v" and can be found on the [forseti-security](https://github.com/GoogleCloudPlatform/forseti-security/tags) page.
-    - To use the master branch, set `TAG_NAME` to `master`.
+    - To use the master branch, use `master` as the `TAG_NAME`.
   - `release-version `: the tag name, without the "v" prefix.
-    - To use the master branch, set this value to "master".
+    - To use the master branch (latest release), set this value to "master".
+  - `branch-name`: the git branch to deploy.

 Following are examples of different values for the `src-path` and `release-version`: